Setting up a Docker automation stack

 - /dev/net/tun:/dev/net/tun

 environment: # You will need to edit these settings based on the instructions listed for your provider.
 See above.
-Fields not needed for your provider can be removed.
+Fields not needed for your provider should be removed.

 - VPN_SERVICE_PROVIDER= # See 4.
 Gluetun above